 {# 此时,current_lang 变量将包含当前站点的语言代码,例如 "en-US", "zh-CN", "ja-JP" 等 #}

-The core idea of dynamically adjusting the output format of the calculation results
+The core idea of dynamically adjusting the output format of the calculation results.

-- Obtain the original value:For example, get the product price from the document details.
+1. Get the original value:For example, get the product price from the document details.

 产品价格:{{ archive.Price }}

-2. Format dynamically based on language/region
+2. Format dynamically according to language/region

 {% set current_lang = "" %}